conduktor/conduktor-docs/docs/testing/features/environments/using-environment-variables.md

 }
 ```

-In the consumer task, you could create a check to validates if the sessionId in the record equals the value specified in an equal environment variable:&#x20;
+In the consumer task, you could create a check to validate if the `sessionId` in the record equals the value specified in an equal environment variable:&#x20;

 _Note to resolve your variable correctly, you **must have an environment selected!**_